 Yet wealthy fans continue to spend astronomical sums regardless of the risks involved.
-Indeed, auction houses do very well out of the incredible popularity of red Burgundy – mainly if the label advertises “Domaine de la Romanee-Conti” (DRC).
+Indeed, auction houses do very well out of red Burgundy’s incredible popularity – mainly if the label advertises “Domaine de la Romanee-Conti” (DRC).
 Rare cases of venerable wines like La Tache often sell for an excess of US$50,000 on the secondary market, despite the well-publicized instances of fraud and faulty bottles.
 The demand for the best bottles of Burgundian Pinot Noir is insatiable.

 So is cultivating this precocious grape more trouble than it’s worth?
-That is certainly open to debate, but the number of hectares under vine has been rising for over a decade, this is partly because of the immense popularity of the grape among the sommelier community, and also because it can provide the richest rewards to winegrowers.
-Since the turn of the 21st century, there have been profound changes affecting the growing and making of Pinot Noir across the globe.
-It used to be said that only a few New World regions like Oregon showed glimpses of Pinot’s inherent greatness; today, Burgundians will concede that majestic Pinot Noir can be made across the world.
+That is certainly open to debate, but the number of hectares under vine has been rising for over a decade; this is partly because of the grape’s immense popularity among the sommelier community and because it can provide the richest rewards to winegrowers.
+Since the turn of the 21st century, there have been profound changes affecting the growth and making of Pinot Noir across the globe.
+It used to be said that only a few New World regions like Oregon showed glimpses of Pinot’s inherent greatness; today, Burgundians will concede that majestic Pinot Noir can be made worldwide.
 This has in no way affected the status of the best Burgundies, nor do collectors swoon over New Zealand or South African examples with the same relish.
 The top crus of Chambertin and Musigny have maintained their pole position, at least in the auction circuit.

 But equally, few would deny that the Cote d’Or has lost its monopoly on excellent Pinot Noir.
-Better site selection, massive investment, and refinement of vinification techniques have led to a revolution in the quality of New World Pinot.
+Better site selection, massive investment, and refinement of vinification techniques have led to a revolution in New World Pinot quality.
 Moreover, regions such as Alsace and even the Languedoc are proving that greatness can be coaxed out of this mercurial variety in several different climates and terroirs within France.
 Higher altitude zones across Spain’s Catalunya also continue to impress.

 However, Chile’s Casablanca, Australia’s Yarra Valley, and France’s Limoux region aren’t considered (by Burgundy enthusiasts) to be equals – or peers – of the Cote de Nuits and Cote de Beaune.
 But in quality terms, these flourishing regions come damn close.
 In recognition of the wonderful ‘multiculturalism’ of modern-day Pinot Noir, Cellar Tours has compiled a list of our ten global favorites.